CSBLaboratory/RapidSL/README.md

 ```

 ##### Based on the type of lethality analysis, specify the list of reactions or genes to be ignored (if exists).
-For example, use "findExcRxns" function from COBRA toolbox to exclude exchange reactions from the analysis:
+For example, use `findExcRxns` function from COBRA toolbox to exclude exchange reactions from the analysis:
 ```
 eliList = model.rxns(findExcRxns(model));
 ```